nicercode/2016-02-01-ResBaz/lessons/60-shell/index.md

 from **anywhere**.

-Tip: Just plain `cd` with no options should take you back home.
+Remember: Just plain `cd` with no options should take you back home.
 Try it. `cd` to some place else and type in `cd` again.

 **List all the files in this directory**